 A. Packaging Sustainability Measures: Panama established through Law 187 of December 2, 2020, a ban on single-use plastics for containers and packaging materials.
 Article 8 reads: "The progressive replacement of single-use plastic articles by products manufactured with reusable, recyclable, biodegradable or compostable materials is established".
-These products must comply with this law no later than July 1, 2022: Plastic packaging for eggs, disposable plastic stirrers, plastic straws, plastic candy sticks, disposable plates or trays for food, plastic rings for cans.
+These products must comply with this law: Plastic packaging for eggs, disposable plastic stirrers, plastic straws, plastic candy sticks, disposable plates or trays for food, plastic rings for cans.
 This law was created as Panama's national strategy for reducing plastic packaging waste.